Is there anything more home-y than the smell of baking banana bread?

 Add dry ingredients and mix.
 Do not over-stir.
 Add chocolate chips and/or walnuts if desired.

 Fill greased muffin cups 3/4 full.
-Makes 12 large muffins.
+Makes 12 large muffins or 24-30 mini muffins.

 Store in an airtight container.
 They seem to be even more moist and sweet the next day.